-One historical lesson, however, that politicians repeatedly appear singularly blind to, is that the junk yard dog of judicial review, once unleashed, is likely eventually to have a much larger bite than anticipated.
-Perhaps a future transnational administrative law will emerge that opens sufficient transparency and participation that transnational technocracy will achieve some meaningful level of pluralist, even if not electoral, democracy.
+One historical lesson, however, to which politicians repeatedly appear singularly blind is that the junk yard dog of judicial review, once unleashed, will likely have a much larger bite than anticipated.
+Perhaps a future transnational administrative law will emerge, creating sufficient transparency and participation such that transnational technocracy will achieve some meaningful level of pluralist, even if not electoral, democracy.